proggarapsody/docx-to-html/README.md

 ## NOTE

 1. DONT DELETE file `html/styles.css`!!!
-2. if you deleted this file, and you hate result - create new styles.css in `html/` folder and paste this code:
+2. if you still deleted this file, and you hate the result - create new styles.css in `html/` folder and paste this code inside:

 ```CSS
 * {